miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/advanced/server-configuration/template.md

 All the objects from `miragejs` are re-exported in `ember-cli-mirage` such as `Model`, `belongsTo`, `hasMany` as well as `Fixtures`, `Traits` for example.
-These should in the future also be imported directly from `miragejs` as eventually these re-exports will be removed.
+These have also been deprecated and you should import directly from `miragejs`.
 This will help align the `ember-cli-mirage` users with the rest of the Mirage JS community.

 ```javascript
 // Example with inline routes